 - It enhances good welfare for the citizen.

-- It improves efficiency and stimulation of faster economic development.
+- It improves efficiency and stimulation faster economic development.

-- It results in lower cost per unit due to internal economies reaped by producing for a large market.
+- It results in lower costs per unit due to internal economies reaped by producing for a large market.

 - There is a large internal market for members and increased trading activities between member countries.

-- There may be possible death of some industries resulting in some degree frictional unemployment.
+There may be possible death of some industries resulting in some degree of frictional unemployment.

-- There may be loss of revenue that would have accrued as a result of abolition tariffs.
+There may be a loss of revenue that would have accrued as a result of the abolition of tariffs.

 - 153. FUNGAL DISEASES